 CHOCOLATE PUDDING SLIME

-This borax free slime has a soft play dough like consistency and the delicious smell of chocolate pudding.
-Easy to make, and even easier to play with!
+This borax-free slime has a soft, play dough-like consistency and the delicious smell of chocolate pudding.
+It’s easy to make and even easier to play with!

 FAKE SNOT SLIME